chrzaszcz/erlang_doctor/README.md

 [![GitHub Actions](https://github.com/chrzaszcz/erlang_doctor/actions/workflows/test.yml/badge.svg)](https://github.com/chrzaszcz/erlang_doctor/actions)

-## Try it out now in your Erlang shell
+# Erlang Doctor

+Lightweight tracing, debugging and profiling tool, that collects traces from your system in an ETS table, putting minimal impact on the system.
+After collecting the traces, you can query and analyse them.
+By separating data collection from analysis, this tool helps you limit unnecessary repetition and guesswork.

+## Quick start

-To quickly try it out without including it as a dependency, copy & paste the following to your Erlang shell.
+To quickly try it out right now, copy & paste the following to your Erlang shell:

 ```erlang
 P = "/tmp/tr.erl", ssl:start(), inets:start(), {ok, {{_, 200, _}, _, Src}} = httpc:request("https://git.io/fj024"), file:write_file(P, Src), {ok, tr, B} = compile:file(P, binary), code:load_binary(tr, P, B), rr(P), tr:start().
 ```

-This snippet downloads the `tr` module from GitHub, compiles and starts it.
+This snippet downloads, compiles and starts the `tr` module from the `master` branch.
 Your Erlang Doctor is now ready to use!

 The easiest way to use it is the following: